Adrian30-hub/2ECE-E_TIU/README.md

 Standard Deviation: 1
 ```

-#### 2) **Cubes Divisible by 4 Problem** - Creates a function that convert all letters to lowercase, remove all spaces from the first name, remove all spaces from the last name, and join the processed first and last names using one period (.).
+#### 2) **Cubes Divisible by 4 Problem** - Generates a 10x10 array of cubed numbers from 1 to 100, extracts the elements divisible by 4, and saves the result to a file.

 ```python